vitotai/BrewPiLessGx/README.md

     -  It's a fixed bug in newer framework, but [another bug]( https://github.com/espressif/arduino-esp32/issues/8976) stop me from upgrading.

 # Update Note
+- 2025/
+   - Memory tweak for ESP32 device(ESP32_2432S032C) so that Homekit is possible
+   - Temperature correction for Wireless Hydrometer. **Backup setting before upgrading.
+Gravity setting should be re-configured after upgrading. **
 - 2024/11/20
    - fixed wrong calculation of Attunation for SG.
    - Reduce memory usage by tunning NimBLE configuration.